avast/retdec/README.md

     * [UPX](https://upx.github.io/) (Optional: if you want to use UPX unpacker in the preprocessing stage)
     * [Graphviz](https://graphviz.gitlab.io/_pages/Download/windows/graphviz-2.38.msi) (Optional: if you want to generate call or control flow graphs)

 4. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, run
+To decompile a binary file named `test.exe`, run (make sure `python` command runs Python 3)

     ```
-    python3 $RETDEC_INSTALL_DIR/bin/retdec-decompiler.py test.exe
+    python $RETDEC_INSTALL_DIR/bin/retdec-decompiler.py test.exe
     ```

    For more information, run `retdec-decompiler.py` with `--help`.